sartography/spiffworkflow_website/content/posts/deep_dives/data_objects.md

 We call this type of data **Task Data**, because it belongs to the task.
 Each task has full control over the information it receives, and can choose to pass the data on unaffected, or make any changes to it, including clearing it out completely.

-This is different from how many BPMN based systems work, but we feel it creates a very intuitive and easy to learn system.
+This is different from how many BPMN-based systems work, but we feel it creates a very intuitive and easy-to-learn system.
 It has some limitations, particularly as your diagrams become larger and more complex.
-At this point BPMN Developers may need more control.
+At this point, BPMN Developers may need more control.

 ### Data Objects

 Data Objects are graphical notations that allow BPMN Developers to control which tasks have access to which variables.
-As we will demonstrate below, this ability has some far reaching implications, and can become a critical tool as your BPMN structures grow in size and complexity.
+As we will demonstrate below, this ability has some far-reaching implications, and can become a critical tool as your BPMN structures grow in size and complexity.

 ![A Data Object](data_object.png)

-Rather than feed you a list of rules, we’ll cover the full definition of these notations in a detailed example later down in the article.
+Rather than feed you a list of rules, we’ll cover the full definition of these notations in a detailed example later in the article.

-But first we want to introduce you to one more common task with data: transforming it.
+But first, we want to introduce you to one more common task with data: transforming it.
 This is important as you will often need to change the shape of information as you use it for different purposes.

 ### Data Mapping and Transformations